lauzi/ITCT_JPEG/readme.md

 ## Recoder
 - Shitty hacks
-- Uses the shitty algorithm in annex K to keep codeword lengths less than 16.
+- By default uses the shitty algorithm in annex K to keep codeword lengths less than 16.
+- ``-O'' to use a better algorithm.
 - Two-pass, and uses ``/tmp/tmp.bmp''.